shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 5667](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image50.png)

-	*Configuring the correct data type is important.
+	>**Note**: Configuring the correct data type is important.
 When the column contains numeric value, it’s also important to choose the correct type if you expect to perform mathematic calculations.*

 12. Modify the following three column data types to **Fixed Decimal Number**.